-- Volunteer for PROSTAID Calgary’s 2018 Symposium
+- PROSTAID Calgary’s 2018 Symposium

 Cancer is one of the world’s most pressing health care challenges.
 PROSTAID Calgary’s Cancer Advocacy Symposium will create an interactive and collaborative forum between Alberta politicians and policymakers, and Alberta’s cancer community.
-This is an opportunity to come together in a collaborative setting to discuss the most pressing issues facing Alberta’s healthcare system.Participate Now
+This call for volunteers is an opportunity to come together in a collaborative setting to discuss the most pressing issues facing Alberta’s healthcare system.Participate Now

 The journey to my diagnosis with advanced stage bowel cancer was an unusual one.
 Six months prior to my diagnosis, our world had fallen apart.
 Our son Sam, who was 13 at the time, was diagnosed with advanced stage nasopharyngeal carcinoma.
 This type of cancer is very rare in the west for adults, let aloneRead More